 What is the Coast Guard?

-This unique military organization performs the roles of maritime police, rescue service, and protector of U.S. maritime borders.
-Coastline security, port protection, combating smuggling, and rescuing people at sea are some of the vital tasks assigned to this service, which is part of the U.S. Armed Forces.
+This unique military organization performs the roles of maritime police, rescue service, and protector of the US maritime borders.
+Coastline security, port protection, combating smuggling, and rescuing people at sea are some of the vital tasks assigned to this service, which is part of the US Armed Forces.
 Its flexible structure allows it to combine military and civilian functions, and in peacetime, it operates under the Department of Homeland Security.
-This service can join forces with the Navy to carry out national security missions when necessary.
+This service can collaborate with the Navy to undertake national security missions as needed.

 1790 – today

-The United States Coast Guard is one of the nation’s oldest and most important security services, established to protect maritime borders, assist vessels, and maintain order on the water.
-The Coast Guard emblem, with its powerful symbols of anchors, the national shield, and the year of establishment, reflects deep traditions and dedication to service, emphasizing the reliability and resilience of its personnel.
+The United States Coast Guard is one of the nation’s oldest and most vital security services, established to protect maritime borders, assist vessels, and maintain maritime order and security.
+The Coast Guard emblem, featuring powerful symbols such as anchors, the national shield, and the year of establishment, reflects deep traditions and dedication to service, emphasizing the reliability and resilience of its personnel.
 This emblem embodies a commitment to defending the country and readiness to assist in the toughest conditions at sea.

-The U.S. Coast Guard emblem symbolizes dedication, protection, and maritime tradition, highlighting this service’s importance in ensuring the safety of the nation’s shores and maritime borders.
+The US Coast Guard logo symbolizes dedication, protection, and maritime tradition, highlighting this service’s importance in ensuring the safety of the nation’s shores and maritime borders.

-At the center of the emblem is a shield, with the top section in blue and the lower portion featuring red and white stripes.
-This directly references the U.S. flag, underscoring that the Coast Guard is integral to national defense and symbolizes patriotism and commitment to national values.
-The red and white stripes represent courage, purity, and loyalty—essential to every service member.
+The center of the emblem features a shield, with the top section in blue and the lower portion consisting of red and white stripes.
+This directly references the US flag, underscoring that the Coast Guard is integral to national defense and symbolizes patriotism and commitment to national values.
+The red and white stripes represent courage, purity, and loyalty, essential qualities of every service member.

 The shield is encircled by a ring with the inscription “UNITED STATES COAST GUARD” and the year “1790.”
-This circle underscores the organization’s unity and cohesion while also marking the service’s founding date.
+This circle symbolizes the organization’s unity and cohesion, and commemorates the service’s founding date.
 Established in 1790, the Coast Guard is one of the country’s oldest security services.
 The circular shape symbolizes continuous movement and the Coast Guard’s readiness for constant patrol and coastal protection.

 The emblem is adorned with two massive anchors crossed behind the central circle.
 These anchors signify the service’s maritime essence and imply its primary duty to protect maritime borders and ensure the safety of navigation.
 The crossed anchors reinforce the service’s connection to the water and its readiness to “hold the line” across the seas.
-The anchor symbolizes stability and reliability—qualities that can be depended on in any situation.
+The anchor symbolizes the qualities of stability and reliability that can be depended on in any situation.

-The color palette of blue, white, and red directly echoes the U.S. flag.
+The color palette of blue, white, and red directly echoes the colors of the US flag.

 - Blue symbolizes justice, perseverance, and honor.